anushkamangesh2024-amk/VSDSQUADRON_RTL2GDS-/Week_6/Readme.md

 <img width="987" height="457" alt="image" src="https://github.com/user-attachments/assets/54f16ad5-f47f-416a-852f-bb1e4e36a196" />

-Step 1 — Netlist Validation

-Before running GLS, the generated netlist was inspected to confirm:

-Correct module name
-Presence of all I/O ports
-Successful completion of synthesis and routing

-This ensured that the verification environment was targeting the correct implementation file.

-Step 2 — Dependency Resolution

-The netlist contained SKY130 standard-cell instances that are not understood by the simulator by default.
-Library model files were therefore included so that every instantiated cell could be resolved during compilation.

-Step 3 — Simulation Flow Update
+Verification Preparation

+Before starting Gate-Level Simulation (GLS), the generated netlist was carefully reviewed to ensure it was suitable for simulation.
+This involved checking that the correct top-level module had been synthesized, verifying that all expected input and output ports were present, and confirming that the RTL-to-GDS flow had completed successfully through synthesis, placement, and routing.
+Performing this review early helped avoid debugging issues caused by using an incorrect or incomplete netlist.

+Resolving Simulation Dependencies

+Unlike RTL code, a gate-level netlist consists of standard-cell instances from the SKY130 library.
+As a result, the simulator cannot interpret the netlist unless the corresponding library models are provided during compilation.
+To address this, the required SKY130 files (primitives.v and sky130_fd_sc_hd.v) were added to the simulation environment.
+Once these dependencies were included, the simulator was able to resolve every cell instance and compile the design successfully.

+Extending the Existing Verification Flow

-Instead of creating a new verification framework, the existing simulation flow was extended.
-The RTL design reference was replaced with the generated gate-level netlist while preserving the original testbench infrastructure.
+Rather than creating a completely new verification framework for GLS, the existing RTL verification flow was reused and extended.
+The primary modification involved replacing the RTL design file with the generated gate-level netlist while keeping the original testbench structure intact.
+This approach minimized changes to the verification environment and allowed a direct comparison between RTL and gate-level behavior under the same test conditions.

-Step 4 — Functional Validation

-Both standalone and system-level simulations were executed.
-Waveforms and console outputs were reviewed to verify:

-SPI command decoding
-Read and write transactions
-Address generation
-Reset behavior

-The observed behavior matched the expected RTL operation.

-Important Takeaways
-Understanding Dependencies Matters
+Functional Verification

+After the simulation environment was configured, both standalone block-level simulations and full system-level simulations were executed.
+The resulting waveforms and simulation logs were examined to verify key functionality, including SPI command processing, address decoding, data transfers, and reset operation.
+The gate-level implementation produced the same functional results as the RTL design, demonstrating that the synthesis and physical implementation stages had preserved the intended behavior of the module.

+Lessons Learned

-A synthesized netlist cannot run independently.
-The simulator must also have access to the standard-cell library models used during synthesis.
+One of the most important observations from this exercise was that a gate-level netlist cannot be simulated in isolation.
+The simulator must have access to the same standard-cell libraries used during synthesis; otherwise, compilation will fail due to unresolved cell references.

-GLS Is More Than Replacing RTL

-Successful gate-level simulation requires proper integration of libraries, include paths, compilation order, and hierarchy resolution.

-Existing Flows Can Be Reused

-Rather than building a new verification environment, the original RTL flow can often be extended with minimal modifications, reducing verification effort.

-Mixed-Level Simulation Is Effective
+Another key takeaway is that GLS involves more than simply replacing an RTL file with a netlist.
+Successful execution depends on correctly configuring library paths, include directories, compilation order, and hierarchy resolution.
+Many simulation failures originate from environment configuration issues rather than actual design problems.

+The project also demonstrated the value of reusing existing verification infrastructure.
+By extending the original RTL flow instead of developing a separate GLS framework, verification effort was reduced while maintaining consistency between RTL and gate-level testing.

-Using a gate-level model for the target block while keeping the rest of the SoC at RTL provided a practical and efficient validation strategy.
+A particularly effective strategy was the use of mixed-level simulation, where the target block was simulated using its gate-level netlist while the remainder of the SoC continued to use RTL models.
+This provided realistic implementation validation without requiring a complete gate-level version of the entire system.

-Functional Validation Remains the Priority

-Although gate-level simulation introduces realistic implementation details, the primary objective remains confirming that the implemented design behaves identically to the RTL specification.
+Finally, although GLS introduces physical effects such as gate delays and implementation-specific details, the ultimate goal remains unchanged: confirming that the implemented hardware behaves exactly as intended by the RTL specification.

-Final Reflection
+Conclusion

-The majority of debugging effort was spent on environment configuration and simulation setup rather than fixing design bugs.
-Once the correct netlist, libraries, and hierarchy paths were in place, both block-level and SoC-level GLS completed successfully.
-The exercise provided valuable experience in integrating post-layout netlists into an existing verification flow and highlighted the additional considerations required when moving from RTL verification to implementation-aware simulation.
+Most of the effort during GLS integration was spent configuring the simulation environment rather than correcting functional design issues.
+Challenges such as library inclusion, hierarchy resolution, and netlist integration were systematically resolved through debugging and verification.
+Once the environment was properly configured, both block-level and system-level simulations completed successfully, and the observed behavior matched RTL expectations.
+This exercise provided practical experience in post-implementation verification and highlighted the additional considerations required when transitioning from RTL simulation to gate-level validation.